 To separate or not to separate?
-That is the question.
-Twins are bonded together from birth in a way non-twin folk will never understand.
-I am not a twin and I like my independence… I have no idea what it is like to have a medical clone by my side at all times.
-But last week I made a decision, and I finally feel comfortable with it.
-I have chosen to separate the Twins.
+There is no definitive answer.
+Twins are bonded together from birth in a way we singletons will never understand.
+I am not a twin and I like my independence; I have no idea what it is like to have a literal clone by my side at all times.
+But, as their parent it’s up to me to put on my big-girl pants and make the big decision.
+I am separating the Twins for Preschool.

 I’ve seen this topic discussed in many Facebook groups and blog posts.
 I’ve been told I should separate, I’ve been told I should keep them together.
-I honestly thought I wouldn’t have to decide until Kindergarten, but it’s been festering in the back of my mind for some time.
+I honestly thought I wouldn’t have to decide until Kindergarten, but with some issues arising in their childcare center I am having to make the decision now.

 There are reasons, three big justifications, for my decision to separate the Twins: